 The school council at Much Woolton Catholic Primary School are the voice of the children.
 They strive to make a difference within school and throughout the community.
 Each year, new children are given the opportunity to be nominated for a place on the school council.
 In true democratic style, members are voted for by their peers, and must prove themselves to be a reliable representative for their class and for the school.
-The school council is made up of 2 representatives from each year group, 1 female and 1 male.
+The school council is made up of 2 representatives from each year group, usually, 1 female and 1 male.
 During their meetings, the council bring forward any matters that may have arisen throughout the school and discuss potential projects for the future.

 If you have any suggestions or would like to contact us, please email us at:

-2018-19 School Council Members
+2019-2020 School Council Members @Much Woolton

-Operation Christmas Child
+Operation Christmas Child (December 2019)

-Already this year we have discussed a lot and are looking forward to putting our plans into action throughout the school year.
-We will keep you posted!
+Already, during the Autumn term we have discussed a lot and are looking forward to putting our plans into action throughout the rest of the school year.